qmatteoq/CodePushSample/docs/Using Code Push in a React Native for Windows application.md

 This is the meaning of the various parameters:

-- `-a` is the application you have registed on App Center.
+- `-a` is the identifier of application you have registed on App Center.
 The parameter is made by the name of your account / the name of the application.
 You can find them in your URL of your browser, when you have the dashboard opened on the app:

     ![](images/url.png)